A Guide To San Francisco Boat Tours

+A lot of Travelers think the boat to Alcatraz will be the same as San Francisco boat tours.
+But they really are not one in the same.
 On Alcatraz day tours, the ferry simply shuttles people to the island and back to mainland.
-It’s only on the Alcatraz night tour that you will you enjoy a narrated boat tour around the island.
+It’s only on the Alcatraz night tour where you will enjoy a narrated boat tour around the island.

 We have put together our 10 favorite San Francisco boat tours to help you choose the right one for your San Francisco itinerary.
 We’ll be taking a look at the best San Francisco boat tours broken up into three categories:

-Looking for boats rentals while you are in town instead of a tour?
+Looking for boat rentals while you are in town instead of a tour?
 SF Bay Adventures can get you set up with a small boat rental in San Francisco.

 BEST SAN FRANCISCO BOAT TOURS WITH BEER AND WINE

-We are big fans of this sunset cruise of San Francisco — and it’s not just because all guests are given two free drinks!
+We are big fans of this sunset cruise of San Francisco and it’s not just because all guests get two free drinks!
 Join an Adventure Cat San Francisco sailing tour to experience the Bay from a beautifully maintained catamaran.
-Enjoy sipping on wine and beer as the sun dips below the Golden Gate for a picturesque California sunset.
+Sipping on wine and beer as the sun dips below the Golden Gate for a picturesque California sunset.

 Hornblower Cruises & Events